wizardofki-mage/Blackjack/README.md

 * [Contact](#Contact)

 ## General info
-JasonAshCIS7DiscreteStructuresCourseProjectBlackjack.cpp is a program that I wrote in C++ for the course project in CIS-7: Discrete structures, taught at Moreno Valley College (MVX) by Prof. Kasey Nguyen, PhD.
+JasonAshCIS7DiscreteStructuresCourseProjectBlackjack.cpp is a program that I wrote in C++ for the course project in CIS-7: Discrete structures, taught at Moreno Valley College (MVC) by Prof. Kasey Nguyen, PhD.
 It is a text-based C++ Blackjack game that demonstrates discrete structures concepts through algorithms that accomplish the game's logic according to its rules, and it continually updates the probability of obtaining 21 or going bust before and after each hit.

 ## Author
 - Jason Ash, Computer Science Major